lop-Louis/go-to-docs/docs/answer-ledger.md

 # Answer Ledger Pattern

-A living document that captures recurring questions and their canonical answers.
+What: Structured, searchable list of recurring questions with their current canonical answers.
+Why: Saves time, reduces interruptions, and accelerates onboarding by turning chatter into linkable knowledge.
+When: After a question is answered twice, or when a decision needs a stable reference others can reuse.

 ## What it is